kendricmccarroll/reddit-alerts-bot/README.md

-Absolutely!
-Here's a cleaner, emoji-light version of the README that feels more natural and professional:

----

 # Reddit Alerts Bot

 Scan your favorite subreddits for keywords and get alerted via Email and Telegram — all managed through a simple web interface.